 In 1916 at the age of 23, she moved to Chicago, Illinois, where she lived with her brothers.
 In Chicago, she worked as a manicurist at the White Sox Barber Shop.
 There she heard stories from pilots returning home from World War I about flying during the war.
 She took a second job at a chili parlor to procure money faster to become a pilot.
 American flight schools admitted neither women nor blacks.
 Robert S. Abbott, founder and publisher of the Chicago Defender, encouraged her to study abroad.
 Coleman received financial backing from banker Jesse Binga and the Defender.

 Coleman took a French-language class at the Berlitz school in Chicago and then traveled to Paris on November 20, 1920 so she could earn her pilot license.
 She learned to fly in a Nieuport 82 biplane with "a steering system that consisted of a vertical stick the thickness of a baseball bat in front of the pilot and a rudder bar under the pilot's feet."
-On June 15, 1921, Coleman became the first woman of African-American and Native American descent to earn an aviation pilot's license and an international aviation license from the Fédération Aéronautique Internationale.
+On June 15, 1921, Coleman became the first Negro and American Indian woman to earn an aviation pilot's license and an international aviation license from the Fédération Aéronautique Internationale.

 Determined to polish her skills, Coleman spent the next two months taking lessons from a French ace pilot near Paris and in September 1921 she sailed for New York.
 She became a media sensation when she returned to the United States.